 The sustainability movement is based on the premise that the development of 3 aspects - the economy - the environment - and society - need to be balanced, in order for us to find lasting prosperity for future generations on our planet.
-Sustainability therefore incorporates the idea that we balance the meeting of our own needs without compromising the ability of future generations to meet their own needs.

 Companies, organisations and the individual need to develop an understanding of sustainability and sustainable development, in order to align their strategies and intentions with global and national programmes and commitments, and in order to modify practices and industry in sustainable ways.